automl/SMAC3/docs/pages/getting_started/package_overview.rst

     Optimization is only aware of input and output.
 It is agnostic to internals of the function.

 Flexible hyperparameters
-    Use categorical, continuous or hierarchical hyperparameters.
+    Use categorical, continuous or hierarchical hyperparameters with the well-integrated `ConfigurationSpace<https://automl.github.io/ConfigSpace/master/API-Doc.html>`_.
 SMAC can optimize up to 100 hyperparameters efficiently.

 Any objectives